 Each year, new research emerges around the built environment – providing valuable insight into how office design trends can impact employee wellbeing, productivity, talent retention and so much more.
-With this year’s events throwing most predictions up in the air, we’ve reconvened, recalibrated, and reconsidered 2020’s biggest office design trends, factoring in the influence of COVID-19.
+With the past year’s events throwing most predictions up in the air, we’ve reconvened, recalibrated, and reconsidered 2021’s biggest office design trends, factoring in the influence of COVID-19.

 Globally, companies are adopting more sustainable work practices, technological innovation is driving change and a human-centric focus on employee wellbeing is shaping the way we live and work.
 As our office design experts respond to these cues, you’ll want to stay up-to-date with the top 5 office design trends listed below.